Father's Day: Brazil

 In Brazil Fathers' Day (Dia dos Pais, in Portuguese a plural form) is celebrated three months after Mother's Day, on the second Sunday of August.
 Publicist Sylvio Bhering picked the day in honor of Saint Joachim, patron of fathers.
 While it is not an official holiday (see Public holidays in Brazil), it is widely observed and typically involves spending time with and giving gifts to one's father or father figure.

 Chile

 In Chile Father's Day (Día del padre, in Spanish) is officially celebrated on 19 June.

 Colombia

 In Colombia, Father's Day (Día del padre, in Spanish) is celebrated on the third Sunday of June.
 In 2022, it was officially celebrated on 26 June to avoid coinciding with the second round of the presidential elections.

 Paraguay

-In Paraguay, Father's Day is typically celebrated with a traditional banquet of Paraguayan food like chipa, mbeju, bori, soyo and sopa paraguaya.
+In Paraguay, Father's Day is typically celebrated the third Sunday of June with a traditional banquet of Paraguayan barbecue.
 In Paraguay Father's Day is a very important day, and is celebrated with much fervor.